Estimated Annual Expenses

 Tuition is assessed for most full-time students based on two semesters of study (one academic year).
 Summer semester enrollment is optional for most students and thus is not included as part of your estimated annual expenses.
 However, depending on your program, your tuition costs may be assessed differently, for instance:

 - Students studying as part of an exchange program pay tuition at their home institution, not UC.
-These students are only responsible for demonstrating support for the estimated living expenses and student health insurance plan.
+These students are only responsible for demonstrating support for the estimated living expenses, the student health insurance plan, and the International Student Fee.

 - A few programs (such as the one-year MBA program) require students to be enrolled in the summer semester.
 There are additional tuition expenses for these students.